VaughanN/cheat-sheets/docker/docker-compose.md

+Provides a mechanism to start multiple Docker [[docker]] containers along with storage and networking for the containers to make use of.
 # Docker-Compose
 ...

 ## Networking
 By default Docker-Compose will create a new network for the given compose file.
-You can change the behavior by defining custom networks in your compose file.
+You can change the behaviour by defining custom networks in your compose file.
 ### Create and assign custom network
 ...
 *Example:*